Merle-Zhang/ai-compiler-explore/notes/getting-started-with-openai-triton.md

 Then you can use `ninja -C $build_triton mlir-doc` as shown in the above script.
 The generated docs will be under `$build_triton/docs`

-> TODO: Give an example commit showing which file can be changed.
+Feel free to look at the example commit for more information: [29d4f90e0460](https://github.com/Merle-Zhang/triton/commit/29d4f90e0460bb5ba578f1fea3ad0b0d71eca5fe)

 ###  1.4. <a name='RegressionTest'></a>Regression Test